Writing and Updating Clusters#

 src/app/zap_cluster_list.json

-key.
-This maps the UPPER_SNAKE_CASE
+under the ServerDirectories key.
+This maps the UPPER_SNAKE_CASE define of

-the cluster to the directory name under src/app/clusters
+the cluster to the directory name under src/app/clusters.

 Naming conventions#